ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Method

-where $\mathcal{L}_{\omega,\lambda}(x,t,c)$ is the single timestep training objective of diffusion models.
-We list $\omega(t)$ of popular training objectives in \tablename~\ref{tab:train_object}, and give full derivation in supplementary.
-Furthermore, if we assume relative $\left\|\epsilon_\theta(z_{t},t,c_i)-\epsilon\right\|_2^2$ is stable among candidate classes in all timesteps, then relative relationship of alignment score will stay the same when using other objectives to replace $ELB_\lambda(x,c_i)$.
+where $\mathcal{L}_{\omega,\lambda}(x,t,c)$ is the single-timestep training objective of diffusion models.
+We list $\omega(t)$ of popular training objectives in \tablename~\ref{tab:train_object}, and give the full derivation in the supplementary material.
+Furthermore, if we assume relative $\left\|\epsilon_\theta(z_{t},t,c_i)-\epsilon\right\|_2^2$ is stable among candidate classes across all timesteps, then the relative relationship of alignment scores will stay the same when using other objectives to replace $ELB_\lambda(x,c_i)$.